 - Am I eligible for this program?
 As the most advanced degree available, PhD and other doctoral programs typically have the most rigorous eligibility requirements.
 These requirements may include a master’s degree in a related field, work experience, and professional licenses or certifications.
 Be sure to review the program’s requirements before applying to ensure that you meet the basic eligibility qualifications.

 - What type of financial support is available?
-Because earning a doctorate requires a significant time commitment from students, while bringing prestige to universities for the research PhD students perform, many universities offer fellowships and assistantships to help support students in these programs.
+Because earning a doctorate requires a significant time commitment from students while bringing prestige to universities for the research that PhD students perform, many universities offer fellowships and assistantships to help support students in these programs.
 This can include full or partial tuition, housing subsidies, and other benefits.
-In exchange, students may be required to teach undergraduate or master’s level courses, or work as research assistants.
+In exchange, students may be required to teach courses or work as research assistants.

 Find out what financing options are available to you, including scholarships, fellowships, assistantships, grants, and loans.
 If you are employed, find out if your employer offers tuition assistance benefits.